Video Assignment [text version]: How Do Historians Know?

 As you build your own research project, keep this in mind.
 It will make your final argument much stronger and more authoritative.

-- Post notes in your History 304 Google Doc, Thursday, June 22
+- Post notes in your in D2L, June 20

 - Notes should focus on on the government’s charges, the evidence the government presented, and the defendant’s (and his attorney’s) presentation of his own case.
 Do not worry about style or coherence.
 These are notes for your research.
 Show how you keep research notes.